 In addition to the bigger items discussed above, a few other card features are worth mentioning.

-The X1 app has a tab dubbed “Boosts,” which are flash offers on your card.
+The X1 app has a tab dubbed “Boosts,” which are weekly flash offers on your card.
+There are five new boosts that populate on the app every Friday.
 Once you activate an offer, it’s good for 24 hours so be wise about it.
-Boosts include the likes of: “Earn three points for using Apple Pay or Google Pay,” “Earn five points on your next gas purchase,” “Earn three points on your next grocery purchase,” and “Earn three points on your next Amazon purchase.”
+Boosts include the likes of “Earn three points on your next restaurant check,” “Earn 400 points on your next $1,000+ purchase,” and “Earn three points on your next grocery purchase.”
 Who doesn’t love a good bonus?

 Virtual card capability